VChristiaens/special/README.rst

 Furthermore, the log-likelihood expression has the option to include:

 - spectral correlation between measurements of adjacent channels of a given instrument;
-- weights that are proportional to the relative spectral span of each measurement, in case these are obtained from different instruments.
+- weights that are proportional to the relative spectral span of each measurement, in case these are obtained from different instruments (e.g. photometry+spectroscopy).

-More details are available in `Christiaens et al. (2021) <https://ui.adsabs.harvard.edu/abs/2021MNRAS.502.6117C/abstract>`_.
+More details are available in `Christiaens et al. (2021) <https://ui.adsabs.harvard.edu/abs/2021MNRAS.502.6117C/abstract>`_ (note it was originally implemented as a module called ``specfit`` in the VIP package).
-Please cite this publication if you use `specfit` for your research, along with `Foreman-Mackey et al. (2013) <https://ui.adsabs.harvard.edu/abs/2013PASP..125..306F/abstract>`_ if you use the MCMC sampler.
+Please cite this publication if you use `special` for your research, along with:
+- `Foreman-Mackey et al. (2013) <https://ui.adsabs.harvard.edu/abs/2013PASP..125..306F/abstract>`_ if you use the MCMC sampler;
+- `Skilling et al. (2004) <https://ui.adsabs.harvard.edu/abs/2004AIPC..735..395S/abstract>`_ and `Feroz et al. (2009) <https://ui.adsabs.harvard.edu/abs/2009MNRAS.398.1601F/abstract>`_ if you use the nested sampler.

 Documentation
 -------------
-The documentation for ``specfit`` can be found here: TBD
+The documentation for ``special`` can be found here: TBD

 Jupyter notebook tutorial